 Thursday, August 29

-- ODW coordinated and scheduled a meeting between subject matter experts in the field of water treatment and environmental engineering to review actions and solicit ideas for continued investigatory processes.
-This meeting is scheduled for September 3.
+- ODW scheduled a meeting for September 3, between subject matter experts in the field of water treatment and environmental engineering to review actions and solicit ideas for continued investigatory processes.

-- ODW and DEQ reviewed the existing actions taken and potential areas for follow-up and investigation.
+- ODW and DEQ reviewed the actions taken to date and potential areas for follow-up and investigation.

 - ODW requested additional test kits from DCLS for routine drinking water quality parameters not associated with odor.

 - ODW personnel visited the facility for continued follow-up and operational review.
-VDH central office personnel also coordinated with RSA management on continued investigatory responses.
+ODW personnel also coordinated with RSA management on continued investigatory responses.

-- A request was submitted by DEQ on August 28 to the DEQ EPCRA Program to generate a Tier II report that contains all facilities located in Orange, Madison, and Culpeper Counties.
-The report will be reviewed for BCEE and other odor causing chemical compounds.
+- DEQ submitted a request to DEQ’s EPCRA Program to generate a Tier II report that contains all facilities located in Orange, Madison, and Culpeper counties.
+The report was filtered for facilities within the Rapidan watershed above the WTP intake and was reviewed for BCEE and other odor causing chemical compounds.

 Friday, August 30